 “The project had a fascinating mix between Energy Trading, Analytics, Data Management and IT.
 For me, with my financial background, it was revealing to analyse the similarities and differences between the energy market and the financial industry.”

 Rupert Hughes, Senior Business Analyst

 To this technological basis of the data hub we added three further elements: a feed framework that automatically integrates data from newly connected sources.
 Second, a data catalogue allowing all stakeholders to collectively gather, organise and enrich data, which facilitates discovery, governance and collaborative model development.
 Finally, we jointly developed a quantitative model library.
 It provides specifically adapted algorithms for our client’s analysis and trading business.

 External data feeds established:

 Our steps to automate the integration and processing of derived market data as well as valuation and risk analytics have brought several advantages.
 They have simplified, stabilised and accelerated essential daily processes of our client.

 Good Data Travels Fast

-Pricing process from quotes to final forward curves
+Pricing process from quote to final forward curve:

 How to Get in Touch